 This allows quick access to a subset of queries fast.

-If you are a KQL pro, and prefer getting directly to the query editor – you can toggle the dialogue experience off:
+If you are KQL pro and prefer getting right to the query editor – you can toggle the dialogue experience off:

 You can always access the queries dialogue experience from the “Example queries” button on the top bar of Log Analytics: